vitalab/neuralteleportation/requirements/README.md

 > do not need to be run, but rather serve as reference in case somebody would want to setup an environment accessible
 > from login nodes.

-On Compute Canada's servers, the recommended tool to manage virtual environments is Python's own virtualenv, rather than Conda.
-It is also recommended to use packages compiled specially by Compute Canada for the servers' architectures, instead of generic packages automatically downloaded by pip.
+On CC servers, the recommended tool to manage virtual environments is Python's own virtualenv, rather than Conda.
+It is also recommended to use packages compiled specially by CC for the servers' architectures, instead of generic packages automatically downloaded by pip.
 This last recommendation explains why some of the following commands add options that are not generally seen when configuring local virtual environments.

 When using virtualenv, it is necessary to first create an environment like below.
-Note that it is important to first load the CC standard environment and Python modules to make sure the virtual environment uses the same versions of Python and other major libraries, e.g. torch.
+Note that it is important to first load the [CC standard environment](https://docs.computecanada.ca/wiki/Standard_software_environments/en) and Python modules to make sure the virtual environment uses the same versions of Python and other major libraries, e.g. torch.
 ```bash
 module load StdEnv/2018